Part 1: MCGT 2026 Advocacy Event

 When: Thursday, January 15, 2026, 7:00-8:30pm, Online via Zoom

 Zoom link will be emailed to registrants the day before the event.
+This session will NOT be recorded.

 Who: All those interested in advocacy and supporting gifted students – parents, educators, other caregivers and professionals welcome!